 - Truck drivers may speed on the roads due to pressure to make deliveries within a certain time window.

-- Drivers might be driving when they are tired or beyond their allowed shift to make up time.
+- Drivers might be driving when they are tired or beyond their allowed shift to make up time, despite hours of service laws meant to prevent this.

-- Long stretches of driving could mean distracted operators who are doing things like texting behind the wheel.
+- Long stretches of driving could mean bored and distracted operators who are doing things like texting behind the wheel.

 - Because of their size, trucks have many blind spots that keep the trucker from seeing other drivers on the road.